Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Strong and electroweak production of single gauge bosons

 \subsection{Precise 2D $Z$ cross-section measurement in full phase space}

 The 5-dimensional differential $Z$ (or $W$) cross-section $\frac{\mathrm{d}\sigma}{\mathrm{d}\pt \mathrm{d} y \mathrm{d} m \mathrm{d} \cos\theta \mathrm{d}\phi}$ with lepton angles $\theta$ and $\phi$ in the Collins--Soper frame~\cite{Collins:1977iv} can be described as the product of an unpolarized cross-section $\frac{\mathrm{d}\sigma^{U+L}}{\mathrm{d}\pt \mathrm{d} y \mathrm{d} m}$ with the sum of spherical harmonic polynomials multiplied by eight angular coefficients~\cite{Mirkes:1992hu}.
 The Run~1 $\sqrt{s} = 8$~\TeV\ data sample with an integrated luminosity of 20.2~\ifb\ was used previously to extract the angular coefficients~\cite{STDM-2014-10} as a function of \ptz\ and \yll.
 A novel measurement using the same data sample~\cite{STDM-2018-05} now also extracts the unpolarized cross-section as a function of \ptz\ and \yll\ in a complex fit with templates corresponding to the spherical polynomials.
 The measurement is corrected for lepton acceptance effects, enabling more precise theoretical interpretations than a classic fiducial measurement.
-The differential cross-sections are determined at percent accuracy level and are consistent with state-of-the-art QCD perturbative predictions based on $q_{\textrm T}$-resummation at approximate N$^4$LL accuracy matched to fixed-order $\mathcal{O}(\alphas^3)$ calculations at high \ptz\ (see Figure\ref{fig:z2d}).
+The differential cross-sections are determined at percent accuracy level.
+The uncertainties are statistically dominated, followed by the one order smaller lepton identification and calibration uncertainties.
+The much smaller PDF uncertainties constitute the only non-negligible theory uncertainty, as the QCD uncertainties are negligible per design.
+QED/EWK effects break the factorisation assumption underlying the above expression of the differential cross-section but the uncertainty on the QED FSR radiation is contained in the lepton uncertainties and the contributions of other higher-order QED/EWK corrections, such as initial-finalstate interference diagrams, are expected to be negligible at the $Z$ pole~\cite{STDM-2014-10,Jadach_2019}.
+The measurements are consistent with state-of-the-art QCD perturbative predictions based on $q_{\textrm T}$-resummation at approximate N$^4$LL accuracy matched to fixed-order $\mathcal{O}(\alphas^3)$ calculations at high \ptz~\cite{Camarda_2020,Camarda_2021,Camarda_2023} (see Figure~\ref{fig:z2d}).